Hydrogen peroxide: Structure

 Hydrogen peroxide (H2O2) is a nonplanar molecule with (twisted) C_{2} symmetry; this was first shown by Paul-Antoine Giguère in 1950 using infrared spectroscopy.
-Although the O−O bond is a single bond, the molecule has a relatively high rotational barrier of 386 cm^{−1} (4.62 kJ/mol) for rotation between enantiomers via the trans configuration, and 2460 cm^{−1} (29.4 kJ/mol) via the cis configuration.
+Although the O−O bond is a single bond, the molecule has a relatively high energy barrier of 386 cm^{−1} (4.62 kJ/mol) for rotation between enantiomers via the anti configuration, and 2460 cm^{−1} (29.4 kJ/mol) via the eclipsed configuration.
 These barriers are proposed to be due to repulsion between the lone pairs of the adjacent oxygen atoms and dipolar effects between the two O–H bonds.
 For comparison, the rotational barrier for ethane is 1040 cm^{−1} (12.4 kJ/mol).

 The approximately 100° dihedral angle between the two O–H bonds makes the molecule chiral.
 It is the smallest and simplest molecule to exhibit enantiomerism.
 It has been proposed that the enantiospecific interactions of one rather than the other may have led to amplification of one enantiomeric form of ribonucleic acids and therefore an origin of homochirality in an RNA world.

 The molecular structures of gaseous and crystalline H2O2 are significantly different.
 This difference is attributed to the effects of hydrogen bonding, which is absent in the gaseous state.
 Crystals of H2O2 are tetragonal with the space group D or P4_{1}2_{1}2.

 Aqueous solutions

-In aqueous solutions, hydrogen peroxide forms a eutectic mixture, exhibiting freezing-point depression down as low as −56 °C; pure water has a freezing point of 0 °C and pure hydrogen peroxide of −0.43 °C. The boiling point of the same mixtures is also depressed in relation with the mean of both boiling points (125.1 °C).
+In aqueous solutions, hydrogen peroxide forms a eutectic mixture, exhibiting freezing-point depression down as low as −56 °C under atmospheric pressure; pure water has a freezing point of 0 °C and pure hydrogen peroxide of −0.43 °C. The boiling point of the same mixtures is also depressed in relation with the mean of both boiling points (125.1 °C).
 It occurs at 114 °C. This boiling point is 14 °C greater than that of pure water and 36.2 °C less than that of pure hydrogen peroxide.

 Phase diagram of H2O2 and water: Area above blue line is liquid.
 Dotted lines separate solid–liquid phases from solid–solid phases.